10 Linear regression

 What changes do you need to make to the above function to plot the accuracy of the estimated regression coefficients as a function of variance?

-10.5 Exercise I: Correlation
+10.5 Exercise II: Correlation

-, compute the correlation and comment on it.
+Read in the data in stork.txt, compute the correlation and comment on it.

-(column 1) in Oldenburg Germany from \(1930 - 1939\) and the number of people (column 2).
+The data represents no of storks (column 1) in Oldenburg Germany from \(1930 - 1939\) and the number of people (column 2).

-10.6 Exercise II: Linear Regression
+10.6 Exercise III: Linear Regression

-).
+Fit a simple linear model to the two data sets supplied (lr_data1.Rdata and lr_data2.Rdata).
 In both files the \((x,y)\) data is saved in two vectors, \(x\) and \(y\).

-Download the data (see above), you can read it into R
+Download the data (see above), you can read it into R and plot it with the following commands:

 Fit the linear model and comment on the differences between the two data-sets you have used here.